IBM/ubiquity-k8s/helm_chart/ibm_storage_enabler_for_containers/README.md

 * A Kubernetes FlexVolume DaemonSet is used for attaching and mounting storage volumes into a pod within a Kubernetes node.

 ## Prerequisites
-Before installing the helm chart, verify following:
+Before installing the Helm chart for Storage Enabler for Containers in conjuction with IBM Spectrum Connect, verify the following:
 1. Install and configure IBM Spectrum Connect, according to the application requirements.
 2. Establish a proper communication link between Spectrum Connect and Kubernetes cluster.
 3. For each worker node: